HEPTACOM/heptaconnect-docs/docs/portal-development/013-receiver-decoration.md

 }
 ```

-The `$portal` should technically always be an instance of the extended portal.
-In the example above we call `$portal->getApiClient(...)`, which is not part of the `PortalContract` but instead a custom public method of the `BottleLocalPortal`.
-The receiver will then check if this entity has been received by the receiver decorator first and save additional data.
+The receiver will check if this entity has been received by the receiver decorator first and save additional data.